Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$

 for some function $a\in C^\infty(\R)$, some $r > 0$, and some sequence $g_k$.
 If $\{g_k\}$ is compact in $L^p([0,T]\times \R \times \R)$, $\{f_k\}$ is bounded in $L^p_{loc}([0,T]\times \R \times \R)$, and $a$ satisfies

 then for any $\psi \in L^q(\R)$ for $q = \frac{p}{p-1}$, $\{\int_{\R} f_k(\cdot,\cdot,v) \psi(v) \ dv\}$ is compact in $L^p_{loc}([0,T]\times \R)$. \end{lemma}

 Finally, we will also need quantitative averaging lemmas, which will be used in Section \ref{sec:DeGiorgi} to gain integrability.
-For a comprehensive study of averaging lemmas, we refer to \cite{diperna_lions_meyer}, however, the specific one we need is: \begin{lemma}[ {\cite[Averaging Lemma 2.1]{tadmor_tao}}] Suppose $f \in L^2$ is a solution to
+For a comprehensive study of averaging lemmas, we refer to the treatise of DiPerna, Lions, and Meyer \cite{diperna_lions_meyer}, however, the specific one we will use is: \begin{lemma}[ {\cite[Averaging Lemma 2.1]{tadmor_tao}}] Suppose $f \in L^2$ is a solution to

 where $\mu_0,\mu_1,\mu_2 \in \M$, $g\in L^1$.
 Then, for $\theta\in (0,1/7)$, $r = \frac{7}{4}$, and for any $\psi \in C_c^\infty([-2,2])$ a bump function,

 \end{lemma}